ponylang/ponylang-website/content/blog/last-week-in-pony-100317.md

 ## Pony 0.19.2 Released

 On sunday Pony 0.19.2 has been released.
-It is a bugfix release which contains a fix for a high priority bug that leads to segfaults in serialization.
+It is a bug fix release which contains a fix for a high priority bug that leads to segfaults in serialization.
 Upgrading is highly recommended.
 Have a look at the [release blog post](https://www.ponylang.io/blog/2017/09/0.19.2-released/)

-## Wallarooooooooo!
+## Wallaroo

 The folks over at WallarooLabs have open sourced their *"ultrafast and elastic data processing engine"* Wallaroo.
 As many of you might have heard, Wallaroo is written in Pony.
 It's an excellent chance to explore a real world Pony codebase.

-The release announcement is here: https://blog.wallaroolabs.com/2017/09/open-sourcing-wallaroo/
+The release announcement is here: [https://blog.wallaroolabs.com/2017/09/open-sourcing-wallaroo/](https://blog.wallaroolabs.com/2017/09/open-sourcing-wallaroo/)

-And the GitHub repo is here: https://github.com/wallaroolabs/wallaroo
+And the GitHub repo is here: [https://github.com/wallaroolabs/wallaroo](https://github.com/wallaroolabs/wallaroo)

 ## Items of note

 - Stewart Gebbie announced a StatsD client for Pony on the [mailing list](https://pony.groups.io/g/user/message/1388).

   > This library provides the basic mechanisms for producing StatsD telemetry from Pony programme.

-  Go check it out on [Github](https://github.com/sgebbie/pony-statsd).
+  Go check it out on [GitHub](https://github.com/sgebbie/pony-statsd).

 - The Pony Kafka client [pony-kafka](https://github.com/wallaroolabs/pony-kafka) from WallarooLabs has been updated to be compatible with the latest ponyc.

 - Another week, another pony development sync call.
 The call from *September 27th 2017* has been recorded for your listening pleasure.
 Get the audio [here](https://sync-recordings.ponylang.io/r/2017_09_27.m4a).
 It features a Sean being Sean again and a light-headed promise to start a *Guided Tour of the Standard Library* in the tutorial.

-- We just discovered Paul Liétars report on formalizing generics in Pony is available online from imperial college.
+- We just discovered Paul Liétar's report on formalizing generics in Pony is available online from imperial college.
 [Check it out](http://www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/computing/public/student-projects/Paul-Li%C3%A9tar---Formalizing-Generics-for-Pony.pdf)

 ## RFCs